vijay994/vijay994/README.md

-- 👋 Hi, I’m Vijay Parmar
+I'm a B.Tech Computer Science Student
-- 👀 I’m interested in Data Science
+🥅 I am proficient in Data Science
-- 🌱 I’m currently learning Data Structures and Algorithms.
+🌱 I’m currently learning Data Structures and Algorithm 👯 I’m looking for opportunities to upskill myself
+⚡ Hobbies: Enthusiastic about sports, gaming, and exploring captivating narratives in light novels.

 <!---